-How to Create a Landing Page In 2024
+How To Create an Effective Landing Page In 2024

-How to Create a Landing Page In 2024
+How To Create an Effective Landing Page In 2024

 Published By John Desyllas

-A landing page is a standalone web page that is created for visitors to “land on” after clicking a link in an email or an ad from Google, Facebook, YouTube, etc. A landing page is created with a single goal in mind, namely to lead visitors to the call-to-action (CTA).
+A landing page is a standalone web page created for visitors to “land on” after clicking a link in an email or an ad from Google, Facebook, YouTube, etc. A landing page is created with a single goal in mind, leading visitors to the call-to-action (CTA).

-The above example is a landing page created to capture users’ contact information when they sign up for the Christmas webinar.
+For example, the above landing page was created to capture users’ contact information when they sign up for the Christmas webinar.
 It has a clean layout, festive background, and a straightforward value proposition.

 What’s the Difference Between a Landing Page and a Website?

 The main difference between a landing page and a website is their focus.
-While websites are designed to be explored by visitors, landing pages exist with the sole purpose of driving a certain action.
+While websites are designed to provide multiple information about a business, landing pages exist with the sole purpose of driving a certain action.

-In general, landing pages are focused on one specific goal (e.g., to generate signups) and they have to be used as part of a campaign (e.g., PPC, paid social, email marketing).
+In general, landing pages are focused on one specific goal (e.g., to generate signups) and they are used as part of a campaign (e.g., PPC, paid social, email marketing).

-Having a website along with your landing pages helps in showing your potential customers that your brand is established.
-And since online shoppers purchase things based on the trust they have for the brand or product, having a website is advisable.
+Now, some may wonder, do we need a website for a landing page?
+Not necessarily, but having one is recommended, as it helps to show your potential customers that your brand is established.
+And since online shoppers purchase things based on the trust they have for the brand or product, having a website is a plus.

 What are the Key Components of a Landing Page?

-The seven key components of a landing page are the main headline and supporting copy, a unique selling proposition (USP), a hero image or video, the benefits/features of your offering, some form of social proof, and finally a conversion point (i.e., a CTA).
+Moving to the anatomy of a landing page, these are the key components: The main headline and supporting copy, a unique selling proposition (USP), a hero image or video, the benefits/features of your offering, some form of social proof, and finally a conversion point (i.e., a CTA).

-Below you’ll see an illustration of those seven key elements that a great landing page must have.
-You can click to enlarge.
+Below, you’ll see an illustration of those seven key elements that a great landing page must have.

-It’s now time to see how you can create a high-converting landing page fast and without any prior knowledge!
+It’s now time to see how you can create a high-converting landing page fast, without any prior knowledge.
+Follow these steps and build landing pages that convert.

 1. Define your campaign goal